 In at least one instance, Jesus instructed someone other than the apostles to tell people what Jesus had done.
 After casting a legion of demons out of a man who lived on the southeast side of the Sea of Galilee (Luke 8:26-37), the man asked for permission to travel with Jesus (verse 38).
 Jesus replied, “Return home and tell how much God has done for you.”

 The man did more than Jesus had asked: “The man went away and told all over town how much Jesus had done for him” (verse 39).
-“And all the people were amazed” (Mark 5:20).
+“All the people were amazed” (Mark 5:20).
 Later, Christ toured the area of the Decapolis.
 People brought a man to him for healing (Mark 7:31-32).
 Perhaps the witness of the healed demoniac helped the people respond to Jesus.

 Similarly, the Samaritan woman told her people about Jesus (John 4:28-29).
 “Many of the Samaritans from that town believed in him because of the woman’s testimony” (verse 39).